felipecastrosales/gif_finder/README.md

    This application for searching Gifs through the API provided by Giphy itself, very well documented and structured.<br>
    Here was my second experience using APIs, and I did well in both, despite the doubts I had about how to consult, I managed to understand the concept, and how to do it.<br>
    Certainly with a lot of practice I will learn more and more about it.<br>
+   I also learned a lot about new widgets, layouts, and logic.

    </p>